jamiljami/alexa-dmcbot/README.md

 An iterative chatbot assistant to aid users with pent up emotions and other problems.
 Built as a Voice User Interface (VUI) on the Alexa platform.

 # Overview
 A real-time conversation handler and a background character and decision analyst.
 Keep talking and it will handle your conversation with personalised memory and useful insights and actions.
 It's a friend, it will not therapise or give you any of that CBT stuff!

+Core concepts:
+* Handling conversations well
+* Knowing the sentiment behind your words
+* Saving relevant information
+* Finding ways to assist problem

 ## Example Flow
 * Startup Mode - Launch Handler